OpenRiak/riak_kv/docs/ObjectAPI.md

 Objects can be fetched and updated via either a HTTP or Protocol Buffer API.
 When choosing between APIs, consider that:

 - The PB API is more performant, in particular when using significant numbers of index entries or user metadata due to the overheads of parsing HTTP headers, the delta between the APIs is generally between 5% and 15% in terms of request latency;
-  - improving relative HTTP performance is key goal of Riak development for future releases.
+  - Improving relative HTTP performance is a key goal of Riak development for future releases.
 - The HTTP API is generally quicker to develop against due to the ubiquity of HTTP-based tooling, and the ability for developers to switch to command line tools (e.g. curl) or graphical tools.
-  - The HTTP API is not strictly standards complaint, in that it uses HTTP request headers to describe the object rather than the request.
+  - The HTTP API is not strictly standards compliant, in that it uses HTTP request headers to describe the object rather than the request.
 It is not possible to describe the API using standard tooling (e.g. OpenAPI).
 - The HTTP API places strict requirements on the characters supported in identifiers, user metadata and index entries.
 Supporting non-HTTP safe characters is possible via the PB API but it is NOT supported.
   - Always ensure that objects will be supported via HTTP, even when using PB.
 - Using the HTTP API will provide greater flexibility to control access to Riak via standard internet infrastructure (e.g. Web-Application Firewalls, Proxies and Load-Balancers).